kcskw/PayaGateway/PayaGateway/Paya-Exchange-Virtual-Desktop/User Guide.md

 The &lt;Theme&gt;&lt;/Theme&gt; section of the code allows you to modify the text color, as well as the background colors of the main area, Totals group box, and divider on the Payment and Vault pages.
 You can edit the following values to change the appearance of this group box:
 -	**&lt;MainFontColor&gt;&lt;/MainFontColor&gt;**.
 The hexadecimal value of this tag defines the color of the page text.
 -	**&lt;MainBackColor&gt;&lt;/MainBackColor&gt;**.
 The hexadecimal value of this tag defines the background color of the main area on page.
 -	**&lt;HeaderBackColor&gt;&lt;/HeaderBackColor&gt;**.
-The hexadecimal value of this tag defines the background color of the header section, which displays the Sage Payment Solutions logo and Support link.
+The hexadecimal value of this tag defines the background color of the header section, which displays the Paya Payment Solutions logo and Support link.
 -	**&lt;TotalsBoxBackColor&gt;&lt;/TotalsBoxBackColor&gt;**.
 The hexadecimal value of this tag defines the background color of the Totals group box, which includes the Reference, Subtotal, Shipping, Tax, and Total fields.

 ### Hiding or showing fields